 YOU provides information for 15–25-year-olds who are, or have been, in out-of-home care.
 It encourages you to know your rights, plan for the future, and ask for support to help make informed decisions.

 When you leave, or after you have left care, you are allowed to access any personal information held by either Family and Community Services, your former foster carer or on your file.

 - school reports

 - personal photographs.

-Sometimes information contained in a file might be considered distressing and Community Services might recommend special arrangements, such as a psychologist or counsellor’s presence while you access the file.
+Sometimes information contained in a file might be considered distressing and Family and Community Services might recommend special arrangements, such as a psychologist or counsellor’s presence while you access the file.

 If you are over 25 and/or a former State Ward in NSW, it might be possible that records are still held about you.